computingfor/computingfor.github.io/src/content/post/examreview.md

 3. If you are okay with #1 and #2, don't be stressed about the exam.
 You should do well.

+**Notes Page.** You are permitted to bring a one-page (letter-size, single-sided) reference sheet for use during the exam, but all other resources are forbidden (no internet, textbook, other humans, magnification instruments, etc.).

 ## Review Topics

 Here's a list of things you should be able to demonstrate on the exam: